 Monoamine Oxidase Inhibitors (MAOIs)

-Starting trimipramine maleate in a patient who is being teaetd with MAOIs such as linezolid or intravenous methylene blue is also contraindicated because of an increased risk of serotonin syndrome (see WARNINGS and DOSAGE AND ADMINISTRTION).
+Starting trimipramine maleate capsules in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue is also contraindicated because of an increased risk of serotonin syndrome (see WARNINGS and DOSAGE AND ADMINISTRATION).

 Hypersensitivity to Tricyclic Antidepressants

-Cross-sensitivity between trimipramine maleate and other dibenzazepines is a possibility.
+Cross-sensitivity between trimipramine maleate capsules and other dibenzazepines is a possibility.